Shivani31996/javascript-projects/QR Code Generator/README.md

 ##Folder Structure
 qr-code-generator/
 │
-├── index.html       # The main HTML file for the app ├── style.css        # Basic styling for the app
+├── index.html       # Main entry point - contains the HTML structure for the QR Code Generator app.
+├── style.css        # Contains the CSS styles for designing the look and feel of the app.
-└── README.md        # This readme file
+└── README.md        # Documentation file with project overview, installation, and usage instructions.

 ##Technologies Used
 HTML: Markup for the structure of the app.